HazemAbuelanin/Awesome_Eyes/README.md

 ---

-## The Trinity Approach
+## The Triangular Approach

-Inspired by the *Deathly Hallows* from Harry Potter — three powerful artifacts that together grant mastery — **The Trinity Approach** is my framework for deep learning:
+Inspired by the *Deathly Hallows* from Harry Potter — three powerful artifacts that together grant mastery — **The Triangular Approach** is my framework for deep learning:

 ![deathly hallows](https://github.com/user-attachments/assets/f6ac353e-c04b-4743-a123-3b63bf3a4cf6)